andrewelkin/trilib/README.md

 * dynamic types helper
 * atomic primitives
 * file ops
-* config based on json5
+* mockedOutputs based on json5
 * hmac and time primitives
 * try-catch wrapper

  ..and more